Lindy Klim: Personal life

-At 16, Rama-Ellis started a relationship with musician and future contestant on The Voice, Cam Tapp who was 26 when they met.
-The couple were together for ten years and lived in South London together for four years whilst Tapp pursued his career in music.
-After the 2004 Athens Olympics, Rama-Ellis was a model for Myer when she met her future husband, Olympic swimmer Michael Klim on the catwalk.
+At 16, Rama started a relationship with musician and future contestant on The Voice, Cam Tapp who was 26 when they met.
+The couple were together for ten years and lived in South London for four years whilst Tapp pursued his career in music.
+After the 2004 Athens Olympics, Rama was a model for Myer when she met her future husband, Olympic swimmer Michael Klim on the catwalk.
 She credits her relationship with Klim for teaching her how to be confident.
-Rama-Ellis married Michael Klim in 2006 and divorced in 2016.
+Rama married Michael Klim in 2006 and divorced in 2016.
 The couple have two daughters and a son together and spent much of their relationship living between Bali and Melbourne.

-Two years after her divorce from Klim in August 2018, Rama-Ellis remarried with British property developer Adam Ellis and the pair welcomed a daughter in December 2017.
+Two years after her divorce from Klim in August 2018, Rama remarried, to British property developer Adam Ellis, and the pair welcomed a daughter in December 2017.
 The couple married in 2018.
 In 2024, the pair separated.

-Her father Oka Rama died of heart problems a few weeks after the birth of Rama-Ellis' first child.
+Her father Oka Rama died of heart problems a few weeks after the birth of Rama's first child.

-Rama-Ellis has lent supports to charities including Brainwave, Sids, Bali Orphanage, Sumba Foundation and the Witchery (Silver Diary) Ovarian Cancer Campaign.
+Rama has lent her support to charities including Brainwave, Sids, Bali Orphanage, Sumba Foundation and the Witchery (Silver Diary) Ovarian Cancer Campaign.

-In 2020, Rama-Ellis and her family suffered from Dengue fever.
+In 2020, Rama and her family suffered from Dengue fever.